Impressions from field trips around the world

 Welcome to Dennis Rödder’s Lab!

 Considering the global biodiversity crisis, caused by massive habitat loss and anthropogenic climate change, we are facing considerable challenges that can only be assessed and ultimately mastered with the help of ecological modeling.
-The loss of biological and genetic diversity is already being observed in most biomes on Earth.
+The loss of biological and genetic diversity is already observed in most biomes on Earth.
 Central questions are: what can limit the distribution of species?
 How can populations react to changes?
 Which adaptation mechanisms are available to them?
-How do they respond over different temporal and geographical scales, and how can predictive models be calculated in order to predict potential future developments?
+How do they respond over different temporal and geographical scales, and how can predictive models be calculated to predict potential future developments?
 Research efforts on these topics have been considerably intensified in the last two decades, are highly interdisciplinary, and have produced many new exciting insights.